cortehz/activo/README.md

 Activo was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). <br/>
 Activo lets users create, view, edit and delete Activities.
 Activities can also be sorted in order of ascending order of Dates.
+Simple React and Redux implementation.

 ## Available Scripts
 To run the App: